yiyihum/SWE-ReX/README.md

 pip install swe-rex[dev]
 ```

+Then head over to [our documentation](https://swe-rex.com/) to learn more!

 ## Why SWE-ReX?

 We built SWE-ReX to help you focus on developing and evaluating your agent, not on infrastructure.